-PRINT PREVIEW - Preview full pages
+PRINT PREVIEW - Preview full pages Available only in Document Menu.

 Use this command to view the active test as it would appear when printed.

 When this command is chosen, the main window will be replaced with a Print Preview window in which the active test will be displayed in its printed format.
 The Print Preview Toolbar offers options to zoom in and out of the page and initiate the print job.